zaneh12/Kairosis/README.md

    - Readers interested in verifying every stage of the process, or with access to substantial computational resources, may choose to rerun these steps.
 However, for most purposes, the Jupyter Notebook provides a complete and sufficient reproduction.

 ### 2. Running the Reproducibility Check
 - **To generate all results and plots as presented in the paper**, simply run `Reproducibility_Packet.ipynb`.
-This notebook fully computes forecasts and scores them using preprocessed data.
+This notebook fully aggregates and scores the forecasts using preprocessed data.
 The process completes in **a few minutes** on a standard machine.
 - The additional computations in the repository are **provided for transparency and verification but are not necessary** to validate the findings.
 If you wish to regenerate intermediary data files, you can manually run the full pipeline, though it requires significant computational time:
   - A full parameter search may take **12+ hours**, and other steps require **2-6 hours**.
   - These computations were originally performed on the **University of York central Linux server** due to memory and runtime considerations.
 Running them on a personal laptop or desktop **may not be practical** due to resource constraints.